viveknair/nmcat/README.md

 # nmcat - Node Module Context Sharing for LLMs

 A command-line tool that instantly copies node module package contents to your clipboard for sharing with Large Language Models (LLMs).
-Perfect for longer, more productive conversations with AI assistants like Gemini 2.0 Flash, Claude, and GPT-4.
+Perfect for longer, more productive conversations with AI assistants like Gemini 2.5 Pro and Claude 4 Opus.

 ## Why nmcat?